 This chapter provides lots of practice for learning and memorizing the basic addition and subtraction facts with numbers from 0 to 10.
-The Common Core Standards call for children to demonstrate fluency in addition and subtraction with numbers up to 10 in the first grade, and this is what this chapter is for.
+The Common Core Standards require children in the first grade to demonstrate fluency in addition and subtraction with numbers up to 10, and we aim for that goal.

-Since this chapter is somewhat repetitive, consider studying this chapter simultaneously with some other chapter, such as clock or shapes and measuring.
-For example, you could study a little shapes and measuring and a little from this chapter each day, or study the two different chapters on alternate days.
-This is not compulsory; it is just a suggestion to "mix things up" in a somewhat spiral fashion.
+Since this chapter is repetitive, consider studying it simultaneously with some other section of the curriculum, such as telling time, shapes, measuring, or counting coins.
+For example, the child could study the telling time and topics of this chapter each day, or study the two different chapters on alternate days.
+This is not compulsory but just a suggestion to "mix things up" in a somewhat spiral fashion.